The most common approach to configuring your Spring Boot application is to create an application.properties or applicaiton.yaml or

 apiVersion: v1 kind: ConfigMap metadata: name: reload-example data: application.properties: |- bean.message=Hello World!

-associated with the pod is reflected in the
+Any change to the property named bean.message in the ConfigMap associated with the pod is reflected in the

 output.
 More generally speaking, changes associated to properties prefixed with the value defined by the prefix

-annotation are detected and reflected in the application.
+field of the @ConfigurationProperties annotation are detected and reflected in the application.

-with a pod is explained earlier in this chapter.
+Associating a ConfigMap with a pod is explained earlier in this chapter.

-The full example is available in spring-cloud-kubernetes-reload-example
+The full example is available in spring-cloud-kubernetes-reload-example.

 The reload feature supports two operating modes: